gminguela/the-empirical-validation-of-the-framework-on-the-Battle-of-Crete-Iwo-Jima-and-Kursk-and-others/README.md

 In the excel spreadsheets, you will find tables defining the events of the battle based on the attrition values, the method used in the prediction of the values is the non-linear GRG algorithm.

+There have been included the setpoints for the different battles by excel spreadsheet.